ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Data Collection Methodology

 For the five-fold cross-validation set, the urban soundscapes and maskers were chosen randomly from the same fold for combination to prevent data leakage and provide a sample of all possible combinations.
 Since the fold allocation procedure described in \Cref{sec:Data Collection Methodology/Fold Allocation} ensured that the sets of urban soundscapes and maskers used for each fold of the cross-validation set were disjoint, the augmented soundscapes generated from them were disjoint between each fold of the cross-validation set as well.
 On the other hand, for the independent test set, the urban soundscapes and maskers were exhaustively combined to cover all \num{48} possible combinations.

 Before combining the urban soundscape and masker recordings for the five-fold cross-validation set, the urban soundscape recordings were calibrated to the in-situ $L_\text{A,eq}$ levels measured at the time of recording, and the maskers were calibrated to specific soundscape-to-masker ratios (SMR) with respect to the urban soundscape, chosen randomly from the set $\{$\num{-6}, \num{-3}, \num{0}, \num[retain-explicit-plus]{+3}, \num[retain-explicit-plus]{+6}$\}$ \SI{}{\decibel}.
 For example, if the urban soundscape recording had an in-situ $L_\text{A,eq}$ of \SI{65}{\decibel} and an SMR of \SI[retain-explicit-plus]{+3}{\decibel} was randomly chosen, then the masker would be calibrated to an $L_\text{A,eq}$ of \SI{62}{\decibel}.
 This gave a total of \num{65520} possible augmented soundscapes from which we sampled for the ARAUS dataset.
 All calibration was done via the automated method described by \cite{Ooi2021AutomationHead}.
 On the other hand, for the independent test set, a fixed SMR of \SI{0}{\decibel} was used for all combinations.
+This was to limit the number of stimuli presented to each participant in the test set and the effect of listener fatigue, since the participants assigned to the test set were required to rate all combinations exhaustively, as explained in \Cref{sec:Data Collection Methodology/Questionnaires/Affective Response Questionnaire}.

 Lastly, the single-channel recordings were added to each channel of the binaural tracks, in a manner similar to that in \cite{Abeer2021USM-SEDScenarios} with a fixed stereo panning coefficient of 0.5.
 This audio was then overlaid onto the \SI{0}{\degree}-azimuth, \SI{0}{\degree}-elevation field of view cropped from the \SI{360}{\degree} video recordings from the USotW database taken at the same time as the binaural urban soundscape recordings to form the audio-visual stimuli.